ychalier/flont/README.md

 # FLOnt: French Lexicon Ontology

 This project aims at casting the French lexicon data from Wiktionary into an OWL ontology.
+Check it out at [chalier.fr/flont](https://chalier.fr/flont)!

 ## Abstract